Pearl 1

 No analysis available

-I searched for leasehold wording such as lease expires, ground lease ends, renewed through, or a specific 4-digit expiration year, but found nothing.
-There is no public-remarks evidence to identify a lease expiry year.
+I searched for leasehold wording such as lease expires, ground lease ends, renewed through, or a specific expiration year, but found nothing.
+Based on the public remarks alone, the lease expiry year cannot be determined.

-Multiple remarks explicitly state that the building is fully insured, including wording like '100% hurricane insurance coverage' and 'Building is fully insured.'
-This is strong direct evidence from the public listings, so confidence is very high.
+Multiple remarks explicitly state the building is fully insured, including wording like "Building is fully insured with no upcoming special assessments" and "100% hurricane insurance coverage."
+This is strong, direct evidence from the public remarks, so confidence is very high.

 No analysis available

-I looked for fire/life safety evaluation language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, but found nothing in the remarks.
-With no direct mention, this feature cannot be verified from the listings.
+I looked for fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, but found nothing in the remarks.
+There is no evidence from the listings to confirm the building has passed a fire/life safety evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.